Geriatric Emergency Medicine

-Each year, more than 15,000 geriatric patients seek emergency care at Mount Sinai,and as many as half arrive at the hospital by themselves.
+Each year, more than 15,000 geriatric patients seek emergency care at Mount Sinai,and as many as half arrive at the hospitals by themselves.
 In a busy emergency department setting, they can become disoriented, making them susceptible to falls, delirium, and other ailments unique to this population.

 Our Geriatric Emergency Department features skid-proof floors and extra handrails to help prevent falls; dimmable lighting and diurnal skylights that mimic natural outdoor lighting throughout the day; and curtains designed to let in less noise.
 There are extra heating units to keep older patients warm; special mattresses that help prevent bedsores; and special lounge chairs that make it easier for geriatric patients to get in and out of.
 Some rooms also feature tablet computers that patients can use to contact the nursing station when they have a need or concern.